This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #WholeBlends #CollectiveBias

 Along with a few cute headbands I like to use hair care products that help keep my hair smooth.
 I recently started using the new Garnier Whole Blends.
 They contain wholesome ingredients and come in a variety of lines to help meet various hair-care needs: Repairing, Hydrating, Smoothing, Refreshing, Nourishing, and Color Care.

-I pretty much have the hair of a Shetland pony but Garnier Whole Blends Smoothing line with Coconut Oil and Cocoa Butter helps smooth my frizz-prone hair.
-I also love this line because the scent of these products is so soothing and tropical.
+My hair is pretty much have the hair of a Shetland pony but Garnier Whole Blends Smoothing line with Coconut Oil and Cocoa Butter helps smooth my frizz-prone hair.
+The scent of these products is so soothing and tropical.

 I picked up my Garnier Whole Blends products on my last shopping trip to Walmart.
 You can find them in the hair-care aisle and right now in some Walmarts you can find them in a special display in the main aisle of the store.